p0m3lO/linux_labs/Basic/Readme.md

 ## 7. Task

-Create a Bash script named "grep_search.sh" in the user's home directory that searches for a given pattern in a specified file.
+Create a Bash script named "search.sh" in the user's home directory that searches for a given pattern in a specified file.
 The script should accept the file path as the first positional parameter and the pattern as the second positional parameter.
 The script should be executable.

 ## 8. Task